ikuhamada/state-doc/manual.rst

 	Description:

-	Output level for the charge profile
+	Output level for the charge profile.

 	* OFF: No output